Facilitating research and real-life testing

 +32 59 31 49 88

-First tests on the Blue Accelerator
+Nemos starts with first tests on the Blue Accelerator

 The maritime innovation and development platform Blue Accelerator offers both companies and knowledge institutions a broad range of possibilities to develop and test new blue growth products and services in real life sea conditions at 500 m of the coast of Ostend.